helloitsdave/cypress-bdd/README.md

 I have tagged the scenarios in order to allow different combinations to be executed using -e TAGS='@tagName'.

+I made sure scenarios were atomic and did not have any dependancies on the previous scenario's execution.

 ### BDD

 BDD Scenarios are meant to be a collaborative effort prior to the features being delivered, so I did my best to retrofit them to the example application state in this instance.